Bangor in Northampton County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Charity & Public Work • Communications • Patriots & Patriotism • War, World II.
 A significant historical date for this entry is April 29, 1995.

 Location.
 40° 51.951′ N, 75° 12.265′ W. Marker is in Bangor, Pennsylvania, in Northampton County.
-Marker is at the intersection of Broadway and Main Street, on the right when traveling east on Broadway.
+It is at the intersection of Broadway and Main Street, on the right when traveling east on Broadway.
 Marker is in Founder's Park.
 Touch for map.
 Marker is at or near this postal address: 1 Broadway, Bangor PA 18013, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Robert M. Jones (a few steps from this marker); Steinmetz Memorial Library (a few steps from this marker); Old Home Week (within shouting distance of this marker); The Century House (about 400 feet away, measured in a direct line); Slate Industry (about 700 feet away); Bethel Welsh Congregational Church Memorial (about 700 feet away); Civil War Memorial (about 800 feet away); Mennonite Church (approx. 0.3 miles away).
+At least 8 other markers are within walking distance of this marker: Robert M. Jones (a few steps from this marker); Steinmetz Memorial Library (a few steps from this marker); Old Home Week (within shouting distance of this marker); The Century House (about 400 feet away, measured in a direct line); Slate Industry (about 700 feet away); Bethel Welsh Congregational Church Memorial (about 700 feet away); Civil War Memorial (about 800 feet away); Mennonite Church (approx. 0.3 miles away).
 Touch for a list and map of all markers in Bangor.